Toptable

 Toptable (styled toptable) was an online restaurant booker covering the UK as well as major cities in Europe and New York City established in 2000 and bought by OpenTable in 2010.

 History

 Toptable was founded in 2000 by entrepreneur Karen Hanton for restaurant owners to advertise their venues and book customers directly.
 Toptable sat over 1.5 million diners in 2006 when it completed its first full year.

 Toptable lists more than 5,000 restaurants in the UK, plus Paris, Dublin, and New York City, providing online menus, reviews and 360° images of each restaurant.
-Diners can read and compare information about restaurants before their table booking online.
-Today, 2.3 million visitors view the Toptable website each month and, in February 2010, a dedicated Toptable iPhone app was launched.
+Diners were able to read and compare information about restaurants before their table booking online.
+At its peak, 2.3 million visitors viewed the Toptable website each month and, in February 2010, a dedicated Toptable iPhone app was launched.